Node.js DNS Resolution: lookup, resolve & c-ares

 console.log(err ?? addresses);

 });That call asks for A records.
-It uses DNS protocol behavior.
-It follows the c-ares query path rather than the host-name-service path used by dns.lookup().
-It also avoids the libuv thread-pool work for getaddrinfo() because c-ares integrates with libuv through socket readiness.
-The result is still asynchronous JavaScript, but the lower owner changed.
+It follows DNS protocol behavior through c-ares.
+It does not use the same host-name-service path as dns.lookup().
+It also avoids the libuv thread-pool work used for getaddrinfo(), because c-ares integrates with libuv through socket readiness.
+JavaScript still receives an async callback, but the lower path changed.

 dns.lookup('db', { all: true }, console.log);

-dns.resolve4('db', console.log);On a corporate network or inside a cluster, the OS resolver may apply search suffixes.
-The bare name db can be expanded into something configured on the host.
-The c-ares resolve4() path asks the DNS question for the name you passed through its resolver configuration.
-Depending on config, those two calls can disagree without any bug in Node.
+dns.resolve4('db', console.log);Inside a corporate network or cluster, the OS resolver may apply search suffixes.
+The bare name db might be expanded using host configuration.
+The c-ares resolve4() path asks its DNS question through its resolver configuration.
+Depending on that config, the two calls can disagree and Node can still be behaving correctly.

-That sounds small until you debug a library.
+This shows up in real libraries.
 A database client may call dns.lookup() because it wants a socket.
-A configuration validator may call dns.resolveSrv() because it wants SRV records.
-A platform health check may call resolve4() because it wants to query a specific resolver.
-Those are all "DNS" in casual logs.
-They are different resolver paths in the process.
+A config validator may call dns.resolveSrv() because it wants service records.
+A platform health check may call resolve4() because it wants to ask a specific resolver for A records.
+All of those are "DNS" in a loose log message.
+They are different resolver behaviors inside the process.

 The Recursive DNS Path

-Most application processes usually ask a resolver close to them, and that resolver may already know the answer.
+Most applications do not walk the whole DNS hierarchy themselves.
+They ask a resolver near them, and that resolver may already have the answer cached.

 Node process